odileandres/Adata_scientists_project2/index.md

 </ol>
 	 </p>
 <p align="justify">
-Between 2015 and 2020, the proportion of quoted women in politic has increased, and the same proportion in art has decreased.
-The same pattern can be observed for men, proportion of men in politic increases, whereas proportion in sport decreases.
+Between 2015 and 2020, the proportion of quoted women in politics has increased, and the same proportion in arts has decreased.
+The same pattern can be observed for men, the proportion of men in politics increases, whereas the proportion in sports decreases.
 	<ul>
 		<li> Because of COVID, sport and art events have been canceled, so the mediatic coverage focus on someting else, like, for example the pandemic or the management of the crisis </li>
 		<li> The election of the new president was taking place</li>